-The calculator below gives a time difference in years, months, days, hours, minutes and seconds between two time points of two different locations on Earth.
-As an example I choose a new 2019 year moment in two islands in Pacific ocean.
-Despite the fact that the islands are at a distance of 45 miles, the time there is 25 hours apart in the summer.
-To find out why this is so read the article immediately below the calculator.
+The calculator below gives a time difference in years, months, days, hours, minutes, and seconds between two time points of two different Earth locations.
+As an example, I choose a new 2019 year moment on two islands in the Pacific ocean.
+Even though the islands are 45 miles, the time there is 25 hours apart in the summer.
+To find out why this is so, read the article immediately below the calculator.

-Whole the Earth is divided in a number of zones with different time counting.
+The Earth is divided into several zones where time differs.
 Usually, time in adjacent zones differs by one hour, with increments from west to east, except in special cases when the outer zones meet each other.
-A border between outer time zones is called International date line.
+A border between outer time zones is called the International date line.
 The time of the zones laying on both sides of the International date line differs by one day.

 The International date line goes just between the island from the example mentioned above, so the time in these islands differs by 24 or 25 hours (one hour is added by Daylight saving time used in Samoa in summer).

 Before the 19th century, each country and even each city in the same country kept its time based on local mean time.
 The local mean time keeps a uniform time scale for a given longitude only.
 So the time varied from place to place, even in the same country.

 United States regions time offsets from GMT (19th century vs. current time)